mycatnamedweb/steemstats-improvement_script/README.md

 # steemstats-improvement_script
-A simple console script to scrape https://steemstats.com to get all your posts from N accounts in one place.
+A simple console script to scrape https://steemstats.com to get all your posts from N accounts in one place without the resteemed ones.

 See Steemit post:
 https://steemit.com/steemit/@gaottantacinque/see-your-account-s-posts-in-one-place-without-the-resteemed-ones-free-script-for-steemstats-com